Picus-Security-Golang-Bootcamp/homework-i-week-2-FevziYuksel/README.md

 go run main.go search <bookName>
 ```
 With the "search" command , we suppose to access the name of the book that we give the application if the list contains it.
-If not, it suppose to show us the message "<bookName> is not found"
+If not, it suppose to show us the message "<bookName> is not found".